stevenlusonggao/blog/content/_index.md

 After studying Computer Science and Business Administration, I worked at [DRW Trading Group](https://www.drw.com/), where I helped develop and refine event-driven trading strategies for equities.
 Overtime, I got more and more interested in the start-up and entrepreneur scene.

 This led me to join [YipitData](https://www.yipitdata.com/), an emerging alternative data research provider to hedge funds and investment firms.
-During my tenure, I distilled complex transaction and webscraped data into actionable insights for some of the sharpest investors in the world.
+During my tenure, I distilled complex transaction and web-scraped data into actionable insights for some of the sharpest investors in the world.
 Some of my research was also featured on the [WSJ](https://youtu.be/5YO0oLuVU7w?si=V2ulGcd1dI6hnhCb&t=20).

 I eventually founded [BlueBird Genesis](https://bluebirdgenesis.com/), an algorithmic trading firm focused on crypto-assets.
 I learned alot about the `Rust` programming language and writing performant code needed to sustain latency-sensitive trading systems.